Submitted by Carolyn Erickson

 My grandpa has Alzheimer's, and during the summer there was a walk to end Alzheimer's and I did it with my family and Cal State Fullerton.
 It was so fun seeing everybody participate!

-Amanda R. about 4 years ago from CA
+Amanda R. over 4 years ago from CA